,h3

 2. Write down your mission statement

 The first page of your restaurant training manual is reserved for the mission statement.
-A lot of restaurateurs aren’t aware of how often servers get questions from guests about the restaurant’s values.
+Many restaurateurs aren’t aware of how often servers get questions from guests about the restaurant’s values.

 This is your chance to ensure your staff is sharing your mission with your customers.